act-rules/act-rules.github.io/pages/glossary/accessible-name.md

 #### Examples

 **Note**: The examples presented here are non-normative and not testable.
-They serve to illustrate some common pitfalls about the definition and help implementers of ACT rules understand it.
+They serve to illustrate some common pitfalls about the definition and to help implementer's of ACT rules understand it.

 The `input` elements have an accessible name of, respectively, "Billing Name" and "Billing Address".
 These accessible names are given by the `aria-labelledby` attributes and associated elements.